prdesignwork/code-box/README.md

 ## Synopsis

-This is the location of all of prdesignwork's codes are going to be stored.
+This is the location of prdesignwork's codes work.

 ## Motivation